Dog Eats Sand Resized

 If your dog eats sand, especially a lot of it, he may become constipated within 1-2 days.
 If the constipation worsens, and the patient is dehydrated, the sand can become compact and has a potential to develop into an intestinal obstruction that could be life threatening.

-Ways to Prevent Excessive Consumption of Sand in Dogs While at the Beach
+Ways to Prevent Dog from Eating Sand While at the Beach

 Although it’s impossible to stop your dog from eating sand at all on the beach, you can take some steps to reduce the volume consumed by your pet and reduce the likelihood of sand impaction in dogs.
 Listed below are prevention tips.